Saturday, 7 April 2018

 Luigi's Mansion

 The original Luigi's Mansion game, released on the Game Cube, is coming to the 3DS!
 I played the sequel, Luigi's Mansion Dark Moon when it was released (it got me through a bad illness in fact, so I have very fond memories of it), but never had the chance to play the original.
 By the time I acquired a Game Cube, the games were quite difficult to find, unless you went on eBay.
 So, I am very excited to give this one a go when it releases later this year!
-Did you watch the Nintendo Direct today?
-What are you most excited for?

 As with any game that's based around gathering resources in order to keep yourself alive, there are a few things that it might be worth prioritising in Dragon Quest Builders when you first start up a base.
 Just so you know, I am playing this with the experience of the first two chapters only (and a tiny bit of Chapter Three), so later in the game, it might be different.
 This is just what I have found to be useful (and potentially life saving).